 With its new bill, Kenya shows its leadership in conservation, and we hope that it will serve as a model to other countries and as a strong deterrent to criminals.

-Gayane is AWF's Online Communications Associate.
-She works with our blogs, social media, and online partners.
+Gayane is AWF's Digital and Partner Marketing Manager.
+She oversees online fundraising, social media marketing and affiliate relationships.
 Gayane is passionate about communicating the message of conservation through new tools and technologies and finding ways to make information easily accessible.
 She is a graduate of the University of Florida.